Locksmith Training Courses – How to become a locksmith

-Keytek® has been CHAS (Contractors Health and Safety Assessment Scheme) accredited for the past eight years.
+Keytek® has been CHAS (Contractors Health and Safety Assessment Scheme) accredited for the past ten years.
 This accreditation shows our customers that we have a strong commitment to setting the highest of standards for health and safety within the Locksmith industry.

-To gain our CHAS accreditiation they assessed our; Health and safety policy statement.
+To gain our CHAS accreditation they assessed our; health and safety policy statement.
 Our organisation health and safety, they researched our specific health and safety arrangements to a standard that is acceptable to their buyers and to others, they also looked into our background.

-What to expect after becoming a accredited Locksmith?
+What to expect after becoming an accredited Locksmith?

 Once you have completed your Locksmith training course and have your accreditation in Locksmithing, you can expect a rewarding career with a steady flow of work.
 If you choose to sub-contract then you can join the Keytek® team, you are able to dictate your own working hours and fit them around your life.
 If you need to pick your children up from school every day between 3-4, then we will not offer you work within that hour.
 But if you have a weekend free, then let us know that you can work, and we will pass on as many jobs as you want.

 Your working environment

 As a certified Locksmith you can expect to work in both commercial and residential properties.
 Your jobs can range from changing the locks on a new home, to securing a shop after a break in.